Library Policies and Procedures

 - Furniture is not to be moved in or out of a study room except by authorized staff.

-- Rooms are not soundproof.
-Please be considerate of other library users and maintain reasonable noise levels.
+- Study rooms are not soundproof.
+Hence, users need to be considerate of other library users and maintain reasonable noise levels.
 To prevent noise from leaving the room, the door should be closed when the room is occupied.
 Headphones are to be used with all electronic devices.

 - Occupants of study rooms (or any area in the NAU Library) may be asked to leave for inappropriate behavior or for failure to follow these guidelines for use.
 Failure to follow the room policies may result in loss of study room privileges.